u3dsteve/lightcone-tunnel/README.md

 - **Memory-Aware Adaptive Engine**: Dynamically calculates TCP/UDP buffer sizes, connection limits, and scan windows based on available RAM to strictly prevent Out-of-Memory (OOM) crashes.
 - **Latency-Based Tuning**: Automatically optimizes ARQ, NACK cooldowns, and FEC timeouts based on the expected RTT for high-latency/weak-signal environments.
 - **Anti-packet-loss**: RS-FEC (Reed-Solomon forward error correction) — with `(12,4)` configuration, recovers from up to 25% packet loss, featuring automatic algorithm negotiation (`zfec` vs XOR).
-- **Anti-DPI**: No fixed magic bytes, random padding, encrypted headers, and Burst-mode jitter.
+- **Anti-DPI**: No fixed magic bytes, random padding, encrypted headers, and burst-mode jitter.
 - **Secure**: ChaCha20-Poly1305 AEAD encryption with 64-bit anti-replay protection.
 - **Cross-platform**: Windows / Linux with both GUI and CLI interfaces.
+- **Optional acceleration**: `zfec`, `numpy`, and `uvloop` are detected at runtime and used when present.
+The tunnel remains fully functional without them.

 ## What It Does